Harinim004/Blood-donor-finder-app/README.md

 | **Lottie**          | Animations                          |
 | **Android SDK**     | App build and debug                 |
 | ** Android Studio** | Development IDEs           |

+--

+the source code is there at master branch